billpg/HashBack/README.md

 ## Questions to investigate.

 - Given that there's a RequestVerify step, do we need to restrict URLs to the `/.well-known/` folder and instead allow any URL to be specified as the one to send RequestVerify and Tokenissue requests to?
 Instead of a domain, the claim would be based on the whole URL instead.
+- Would it be better to pass the HMAC key through PBKDF2 with a fixed salt first?
 - Am I doing HMAC correctly?
 - Does there need to be pre-flight step before a POST request?
 - An earlier version AES encrypted the Bearer token in the TokenIssue request using an AES key and IV from the initiator, alongside the HMAC key.
 I removed it as my security analysis didn't show it was needed.
 Was I right to take it out?